GuylianGilsing/PHPValidation/README.md

     - `isNumeric` field validator for strings, floats, and integers
     - `isAlphaNumeric` field validator for strings
     - `isInt` field validator for strings and integers
-    - `isFloat` field validator for for strings, floats, and integers
+    - `isFloat` field validator for strings, floats, and integers
+    - `isString` field validator for strings
+    - `isObject` field validator for objects
     - `equals` field validator for any given data type
     - `contains` field validator for strings
     - `greaterThan` field validator for numeric strings, floats, and integers